Effective Date: September 13, 2014

 (1) Establishing and maintaining a system for the receiving, accounting, depositing, and distributing of royalties and other payments received from the licensing and assignment of inventions.

-(2) Notifying the Center Directors, Director of the NASA Management Office--JPL; and the Executive Director of the Office of Headquarters Operations, of the amount of royalties and other payments available for distribution to the Centers and informing the Office of the General Counsel and the Chair of the Inventions and Contribution Board of the distributions.
+(2) Notifying the Center Directors, Director of the NASA Management Office--Jet Propulsion Laboratory (JPL); and the Executive Director of the Office of Headquarters Operations, of the amount of royalties and other payments available for distribution to the Centers and informing the Office of the General Counsel and the Chair of the Inventions and Contribution Board of the distributions.

 d.
 Center Directors, Director of the NASA Management Office--JPL; and the Executive Director of the Office of Headquarters Operations are responsible for the following: